 • Whatever treatment you choose, it appears that you may be able to decrease your chances of prostate cancer spreading or recurring if you eat lots of fruits, vegetables, whole grains, beans, nuts and other seeds, and severely restrict red meat, sugar added foods, sugared drinks including fruit juices. fried foods and non-fermented dairy products.

 • If indeed prostate cancer is a metabolic disease (sharing the same risk factors as heart attacks, strokes, diabetes and so forth), you should try to exercise every day and avoid overweight and vitamin D deficiency.
-See my report on heart attack prevention for prostate cancer patients and Lifestyle Changes to Treat and Prevent Prostate Cancer
+See my reports on heart attack prevention for prostate cancer patients and Lifestyle Changes to Treat and Prevent Prostate Cancer